Benny Goodman, screenshot from "Stage Door Canteen" (Wikimedia Commons)

 Benny Goodman was a huge influence on the jazz world in many ways.
 He ushered in the swing era, bringing jazz from shadowy clubs into the nation's spotlight and bringing fame to the musicians, like Gene Krupa, who played with him.
 He was an early integrator of jazz, inviting black musicians like Lionel Hampton to play with him regardless of the fact that segregated society still frowned upon such pairings.
 And he launched the musical careers of many who would go on to become legends themselves.

 Today, 26 years after his death, we look at some of the musicians who had their first big break with Benny Goodman's band.

-When Benny Goodman saw Peggy Lee singing at Chicago’s Buttery Room, he made her nervous with intense stare.
-Lee thought the then-famous bandleader didn’t like what he was hearing, but in fact, he was just concentrating hard – and, perhaps, thinking he had found his next singer.
-In 1941, Lee joined Goodman’s band, and the collaboration soon produced her first #1 hit, “Somebody Else Is Taking My Place.”
+When Goodman saw Peggy Lee singing at Chicago's Buttery Room, he made her nervous with his intense stare.
+Lee thought the then-famous bandleader didn't like what he was hearing, but in fact, he was just concentrating hard – and, perhaps, thinking he had found his next singer.
+In 1941 Lee joined Goodman's band, and the collaboration soon produced her first No. 1 hit, "Somebody Else Is Taking My Place."

 Written by Linnea Crowther